 The BIF Act adopts the same framework and principles of BCIPA and continues to use the definitions of ‘construction work’ and the ‘supply of related goods and services’ (which apply to a very broad range of work).

-- All claims for payment are the subject of the BIF Act, including claims that satisfy the requirements outlined in the legislation.
+- All claims for payment that satisfy the requirements outlined in the legislation are the subject of the BIF Act.

 - Unless paying a claim in full by the due date, a payment schedule needs to be issued within 15 business days from receiving a payment claim (or earlier if required under a contract).